 Several trends are driving the current housing market, three of which are explored below.
 These trends are impacting how we think, rent, buy, build and develop.

-Combined, these factors among others are driving development in all housing segments – from high-end markets to mixed-use housing and affordable multi-family housing.
-For private developers, the strong market demand with limited supply creates a timely opportunity.
+Combined, these factors, among others, are driving development in all housing segments – from high-end markets to mixed-use housing and affordable multi-family housing.
+For private developers, the strong market demand with limited supply creates a timely opportunity to introduce housing types that bridge the gap between detached homes and large apartment buildings.

 The Prairie Queen housing development in the City of Papillion, Nebraska (population ~20,500) is one example of a successful missing middle housing neighborhood.
 In 2016, Urban Waters, a private developer in Omaha, had a vision to recreate the neighborhood feel of a classic community (e.g., no big buildings, no parking lots).
 The $100 million project was greenlit in 2018, with construction beginning the same year.